nathang0147/verdict-oj/README.md

 ## Technologies Used

-### Backend (book-network)
+### Backend

-- Spring Boot 3
-- Spring Security 6
-- JWT Token Authentication
-- Spring Data JPA
-- JSR-303 and Spring Validation
+- Node.js: Server-side JavaScript runtime
+- NestJS: Backend framework for both services
-- OpenAPI and Swagger UI Documentation
+- Redis: For pub/sub messaging and caching
-- Docker
-- GitHub Actions
-- Keycloak

-### Frontend (book-network-ui)

-- Angular
-- Component-Based Architecture
-- Lazy Loading
-- Authentication Guard
-- OpenAPI Generator for Angular
+- TypeORM: ORM for managing database connections

-- Bootstrap
+### Dispatcher

+- Isolated-Vm: Isolated-vm: Secure isolated environment for untrusted code execution (used in backend)
+- Redis: For pub/sub messaging

 ## Learning Objectives

 By following this project, students will learn:

 - Designing a class diagram from business requirements
-- Implementing a mono repo approach
+- Implementing a microservice repo approach
-- Securing an application using JWT tokens with Spring Security
+- Securing an application using JWT tokens with Passport and Asymmetric key secret
-- Registering users and validating accounts via email
-- Utilizing inheritance with Spring Data JPA
+- Utilizing Repository Pattern for 'database layer' combining Generic Pattern for reuse code
 - Implementing the service layer and handling application exceptions
 - Object validation using JSR-303 and Spring Validation
 - Handling custom exceptions